Simplicial model structures on pro-categories: The completed model structure on Ind(C)

+is an isomorphism for any finite diagram $\{c_i\}$ in $\bfC$ and any finite simplicial set $X$. \end{enumerate} \end{definition}

+\begin{remark} It is worth pointing out that condition \eqref{item3:FinitelyTensored} is equivalent to asking that the finite colimits of \eqref{item1:FinitelyTensored} are \emph{enriched colimits}; that is, for any finite diagram $\{c_i\}$ in $\bfC$ and any object $d$ in $\bfC$, the canonical map $\colim_i \Map(c_i, d) \to \Map(\colim_i c_i, d)$ is an isomorphism of simplicial sets. \end{remark}

-Let $\bfC$ be a small simplicial category that has all finite colimits and all tensors by finite simplicial sets, and suppose that these finite tensors preserve all finite colimits of $\bfC$.
-Recall that we call such a simplicial category $\bfC$ \emph{finitely tensored}.
-As explained in \autoref{ssec:ProAndIndCategories}, the category $\Ind(\bfC)$ is a tensored and cotensored simplicial category that is both complete and cocomplete in this case.
-We will endow $\bfC$ with some additional structure, that of a ``cofibration test category'', which induces a simplicial model structure on $\Ind(\bfC)$ as in \autoref{theorem:ModelStructureIndC} below.
+As explained in \autoref{ssec:ProAndIndCategories}, if $\bfC$ is finitely tensored, then the category $\Ind(\bfC)$ is a tensored and cotensored simplicial category that is both complete and cocomplete.
+We will endow $\bfC$ with some additional structure, that of a ``cofibration test category'', and show that it induces a simplicial model structure on $\Ind(\bfC)$ in \autoref{theorem:ModelStructureIndC} below.

-\begin{definition} A \emph{cofibration test category} $(\bfC, \bfT)$ consists of a small finitely tensored simplicial category $\bfC$ that admits all finite colimits, a full subcategory $\bfT$ of \emph{test objects} and two classes of maps in $\bfT$ called \emph{cofibrations}, denoted $\cofarrow$, and \emph{trivial cofibrations}, denoted $\trivcofarrow$, both containing all isomorphisms, that satisfy the following properties: \begin{enumerate}[(1)] \item The initial object $\varnothing$ is a test object, and for every test object $t \in \bfT$, the map $\varnothing \to t$ is a cofibration. \item For every cofibration between test objects $s \cofarrow t$ and cofibration between finite simplicial set $U \cofarrow V$, the pushout-product map $t \otimes U \cup_{s \otimes U} s \otimes V \to t \otimes V$ is a cofibration between test objects which is trivial if either $s \cofarrow t$ or $U \cofarrow V$ is so. \item A morphism $r \to s$ in $\bfT$ is a trivial cofibration if and only if it is a cofibration and $\Map(t,r) \to \Map(t,s)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item If $c \to d$ is a pushout in $\bfC$ of a trivial cofibration along an arbitrary morphism, then the induced map $\Map(t,c) \to \Map(t,d)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item Any object $c \in \bfC$ has the right lifting property with respect to trivial cofibrations. \end{enumerate} \end{definition}
+\begin{definition} A \emph{cofibration test category} $(\bfC, \bfT)$ consists of a small finitely tensored simplicial category $\bfC$, a full subcategory $\bfT$ of \emph{test objects} and two classes of maps in $\bfT$ called \emph{cofibrations}, denoted $\cofarrow$, and \emph{trivial cofibrations}, denoted $\trivcofarrow$, both containing all isomorphisms, that satisfy the following properties: \begin{enumerate}[(1)] \item The initial object $\varnothing$ is a test object, and for every test object $t \in \bfT$, the map $\varnothing \to t$ is a cofibration. \item For every cofibration between test objects $s \cofarrow t$ and cofibration between finite simplicial set $U \cofarrow V$, the pushout-product map $t \otimes U \cup_{s \otimes U} s \otimes V \to t \otimes V$ is a cofibration between test objects which is trivial if either $s \cofarrow t$ or $U \cofarrow V$ is so. \item A morphism $r \to s$ in $\bfT$ is a trivial cofibration if and only if it is a cofibration and $\Map(t,r) \to \Map(t,s)$ is a weak equivalence of simplicial sets for every $t \in \bfT$. \item Any object $c \in \bfC$ has the right lifting property with respect to trivial cofibrations. \end{enumerate} \end{definition}

 \begin{remark} Note that property \eqref{CofTestCat:FibrantMappingSpaces} implies that $\Map(t,C)$ is fibrant for every $t \in \bfT$ and $C \in \Ind(\bfC)$.
 Namely, writing $C$ as a filtered colimit $\colim_i c_i$ with $c_i \in \bfC$ for every $i$, we see that $\Map(t,C) = \colim_i \Map(t,c_i)$.
 Hence it suffices to show that $\Map(t,c)$ is fibrant for every object $c$ in $\bfC$.
 This is equivalent to $c$ having the right lifting property with respect to certain maps of the form $t \otimes \Lambda^n_k \to t \otimes \Delta^n$, which is indeed the case by items \eqref{CofTestCat:TestIsCofibrant}, \eqref{CofTestCat:TestObjectsClosedUnderTensors} and \eqref{CofTestCat:FibrantMappingSpaces}. \end{remark}